openCFS/cfs/source/PDE/README.md

 PDE    ([back to main page](/source/CFS_Library_Documentation.md))
 ===

-The PDE class is resonsible to connect numerics with physics.
-Please not that for each PDE we generate an own class being derived from **SinglePDE** and it has to be stored in an own .hh and .cc file.
+The PDE class is responsible to connect numerics with physics.
+Please not that for each PDE we generate an own class being derived from **SinglePDE** and it is stored in an own .hh and .cc file.
 Thereby, we have the following hierarchy:

 * BasePDE: Abstract base class
 * StdPDE: Base class for all single-field and direct-coupled field problems